Communication situations are any kind of situation in which communication takes place.

 Interdependence conflicts occur when a person needs to rely on a teammate for cooperation or input, to be able to continue or finish work — and the said teammate’s work and help are not up to par in terms of timeliness and quality.

-A sales manager who is late with the monthly sales figures, which brings him into a verbal conflict with the company’s accountant, as this problem repeats on a monthly basis, and significantly slows down the accountant’s work progress.
+Example: A sales manager is late with the monthly sales figures, which brings him into a conflict with the company’s accountant, as this problem repeats on a monthly basis, and significantly slows down the accountant’s work progress.

 How to resolve an interdependence conflict

-• Talk to your colleague openly and calmly — When the first rush of negative emotions wears off, try to calm down and talk to your colleague about their responsibilities and how their actions affect your work.
-A neutral tone and openness might be enough to resolve the conflict as they are less likely to get defensive if you’re not really attacking them and are showing willingness to listen;
+• Talk to your colleague openly and calmly.
+A neutral tone and openness might be enough to resolve the conflict, as colleagues are less likely to get defensive if you’re not attacking them and are showing willingness to listen.

-• Try to work out a solution together — Their side of the story might reveal the reason behind their actions, and you can come up with a solution together.
-For example, if they keep forgetting to send you progress reports you need because they’re busy with other responsibilities, you can agree to DM them on your team chat app to remind them when the report is due;
+• Try to work out a solution together.
+Their side of the story might reveal the reason behind their actions, and you can come up with a solution together.

 Conflicts due to differences in work styles